A Guide to Misdiagnosis Claims: Do You Have A Claim?

 - Acceptance of liability

 - Amount of care and support required going forward and costs of hiring caregivers

 How Much Compensation For NHS Misdiagnosis?

 Compensation for hospital negligence including misdiagnosis claims is not fixed but varies with each case.
-This is because the facts and circumstances surrounding each case of misdiagnosis is not the same.
-The severity of harm done, effect of the misdiagnosis on quality of life and life expectancy as well as losses incurred for two cases will hardly be the same and therefore both cases will receive different compensation amounts.
+This is because the facts and circumstances surrounding each case of misdiagnosis are not the same.
+The severity of harm done, the effect of the misdiagnosis on quality of life and life expectancy as well as losses incurred for two cases will hardly be the same and therefore both cases will receive different compensation amounts.

 Notwithstanding, using the medical negligence claims compensation calculator, our negligence claims Solicitors will give you a range of what you can expect as a settlement award.
 The NHSLA reports that the average compensation amount in the UK is £50,000.
-Settlement payouts can however range between £1,000 and several millions of pounds.
+Settlement payouts can however range between £1,000 and several million pounds.

 The table below gives a range of settlement payout for general damages according to the Judicial College Guidelines.

 |INJURY SEVERITY||AVERAGE COMPENSATION AWARD|

 |Eye injuries||Up to £252,180 depending on the severity|

 |Neck injuries||Severe- £42,680 to £139,210